unparalleled-js/docs-1/docs/connectors/redshift/new-row-trigger.md

 </table>

 ## New batch of rows via custom SQL
 This trigger picks up rows when any rows matching the custom SQL are inserted.
 These rows are processed as a batch of rows for each job.
 This batch size can be configured in the trigger input.
 It checks for new rows once every poll interval.
-The poll interval can be 10 mins or 5 mins, depending on your plan.
-Check the [Pricing and Plans page](https://www.workato.com/pricing?audience=general) to find out more.

 ![New batch of rows via custom SQL trigger](~@img/redshift/new-batch-of-rows-via-custom-sql-trigger.png) *New batch of rows trigger via custom SQL*